Water Your New Plants: The Proper Way

 Water at the Base

 It is best to water new plants right at the plant base.
 If you have a soaker hose that you can lay out, that’s truly one of the best ways to ensure that your new plants are watered deeply at the root system, where it’s really needed.
-As you water, keep in mind that your brand-new plants will likely need more water than your more-established plants.
+As you water, keep in mind that your brand-new plants will likely need more care than your more-established ones.

 Water Deeply to Encourage Root Growth